-The entire project site and surrounding area is underlain by land designated by the California Department of Conservation Farmland Mapping and Monitoring Program (FMMP)2 as Urban and Built-Up Land.
-Therefore, implementation of the proposed project would not convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance to a non-agricultural use, and the proposed project would have no impact.
+The entire project sites and surrounding area are underlain by land designated by the California Department of Conservation Farmland Mapping and Monitoring Program (FMMP) as Urban and Built-Up Land.
+Therefore, implementation of the proposed project would not convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance to non-agricultural use, and the proposed project would have no impact.